 I have created a series of blog posts titled ‘Bringing Sanity Home.’
 It is directed towards those who are schooling their foster and adoptive children at home and trying to work from home.
 The ideas and tips will be useful for any foster or adoptive parent.

 In Part 2 of this blog, we are going to review how a nurturing and structured parenting approach can help children and parents who are schooling and working from home.
 I’ve also included a real Mom Life quote in every blog!

 Structure in Parenting

 The best type of parenting is both highly structured and very nurturing.
 First, let’s look at structure.
 Structure helps the child feel safe and know what the rules, boundaries, and limits are in their life.

 In order to illustrate this, I like to think of driving a car down a country road.
 The centerline, shoulder, and guard rails teach me where to place the car on the road.
 The speed limit and other signage help me to know what is ahead and how fast to drive my car.
 I know that if I don’t follow the rules, the police can pull me over and give me a ticket.
 If I get behind a tractor, I may feel frustrated, but I won’t pass if there are cars coming in the opposite direction or if the centerline is double yellow.
 I want to keep my car and passengers safe and I’m willing to deal with some frustration and my plans being changed to ensure everyone’s wellbeing.

-This is the same with our child.
-The rules, limits, and restrictions we place on their lives give them comfort and helps them to learn to trust those who God has given authority over them.
-They learn the world doesn’t revolve solely around them and their desires, helps them become responsible adults, teaches them values, and models healthy living for them so they can one day structure their own life.
+This is the same with our children.
+The rules, limits, and restrictions we place on their lives give them comfort and help them to learn to trust those who God has given authority over them.
+They learn the world doesn’t revolve solely around them and their desires.
+Rules also help them become responsible adults, teach them values, and model healthy living for them so they can one day structure their own life.